Dear readers of ADxS.org, please forgive the disruption.

 5.4.
 Cardiovascular complaints

-This is called a stress symptom.2223
+This is called a stress symptom.2526

 5.5.
-Loss of appetite / ravenous hunger
+Loss of appetite / ravenous appetite

 More on this in the article ADHD, obesity and eating disorders.

-Loss of appetite is a symptom of stress.23242526
+Loss of appetite is a symptom of stress.26272829

 5.6.
 Headache

-Headaches and migraines are symptoms of stress.22232433
+Headaches and migraines are symptoms of stress.25262736

 5.7.
 Abdominal pain

-Abdominal pain appears to be more common in children with ADHD but not in adults with ADHD.
+Abdominal pain appears to be more common in children with ADHD, but not in adults with ADHD.

 5.8.
-Immune system problems / frequent colds
+Immune system problems / Frequent colds

 5.9.
 Increasing respiratory rate